puppetlabs/puppetlabs-helm/README.md

 ##### `dry_run`

-Simulate an install or delete of a deployment
+Specifies whether to simulate an installation or delete of a deployment.

 Values `'true','false'`